-Disparate by nature, the IoT touches many areas of the modern world; it is in our homes, on our streets, in our cars, hospitals and workplaces… clearly, there is a need for automation, flexibility, adaptation to meet the demands of vertical specifics and integration if full synergy and its benefits are to be realized.
+Disparate by nature, the Internet of Things (IoT) has built its’ own ecosystem; it is in our homes, on our streets, in our cars, hospitals and workplaces… clearly, there is a need for automation, flexibility, adaptation to meet the demands of vertical specifics and integration if full synergy and its benefits are to be realized.

-An effective, single-vendor IoT ecosystem should address this need for integration, while also delivering on comprehensive automation and flexibility.
+An effective, single-vendor Internet of Things ecosystem should address this need for integration, while also delivering on comprehensive automation and flexibility.

 It is true that many organizations have innovated to meet the demands of the IoT, and there is a great deal of specialized knowledge for sale in this respect.
 Unfortunately, it is precisely this specialization that is part of the problem: vendors may know a particular vertical (or an aspect thereof) inside out, but don’t have the broad (yet equally deep) expertise required to sell fully convergent IoT services in that sector.
 For example, it makes far more sense for a telco to have a single vendor who can deliver SLA management on SIM and device level, than to use a different provider for each.

-The speed at which information is exchanged between IoT devices, and the sheer volume of data involved, makes automation essential
+The speed at which information is exchanged in the Internet of Things ecosystem, and the sheer volume of data involved, makes automation essential

 This should be built into any IoT system and capable of handling every process from end to end.
 For telcos, this might mean zero-touch customer onboarding, offer preparation, device and SIM management and activation and billing.
 Don’t make the mistake of assuming that automation is per se a solution; it has to be effective – meaning that it should simplify and speed up processes holistically, for the operator and their customers, at resource-facing and client-facing levels.